somenick/emokit/README.md

 Tips for aspiring neurohackers
 ==========================

 1) Label each sensor on your headset!
-If some reading is acting crazy, you'll know which one it is right away.
+If some sensor is acting crazy, you'll know which one it is right away.

-2) The samples/ folder contains recorded segments of the headset's output, so you can develop and test applications that make use of the raw EEG without actually wearing (or owning) the headset.
+2) The <code>samples/</code> folder contains recorded segments of the headset's output, so you can develop and test applications that make use of the raw EEG without actually wearing (or owning) the headset.
 You can use the data like this: